 Initially, this image evoked in me an appreciation of the organizing principles that underlie manifested reality, from sub-atomic particles to the universe.
 The consistent spherical shapes, irrespective of size, and the way the light raked across them suggesting mass and texture and that led to considerations of order.
 Upon further reflection, my appreciation widened to include the forces of coherence that are displayed between and among the spheres.

 I tend to think of ordering as the arrangement of parts within a system, and coherence the adhering property of those parts.
 Combined, the result is a balanced dynamic, a whole system that functions according to its design.
 Here, I observe subtle forces, a dance of pushing and pulling that maintains the shape and integrity of each sphere of oil as it seeks a comfortable place on the surface of a hostile environment—a graduate filled with water.
-This still image capturea a moment of adaptation in a turbulent situation.
-In a sense, the cells (oil drops) are “learning” about their identity and place, how to “live” in relation to the other cells given the reality of the environment.
+This image captured a moment of adaptation in a turbulent situation.
+In a sense, the cells (oil drops) are “learning” about their identity and place, how to “live” in relation to the other cells given the reality of their environment.

 Coherence in us means health: the optimum functioning of the body.
 When the body is coherent, its immune system is strong and resistant to disease.
 Everything we do either promotes or counters coherence and thus our and our environment’s evolution and development; it is either healthy or unhealthy, and is either constructive or destructive.

-Perhaps because the larger sphere in the center of the image contains texture, I’m reminded of the processes of ordering and coherence that took place when the Earth was forming, trying to take shape and establish coherence at a time in the planet’s history so violent we can barely imagine it.
+Perhaps because the larger sphere in the center of the image contains texture, I’m reminded of the processes of ordering and coherence that took place when the Earth was forming, struggling to take shape and establish coherence at a time in the planet’s history that was so violent we can barely imagine it.
 I marvel at the improbability of that happening.
 And yet, out of the chaos came order and coherence, the combination allowing the development of higher organisms and intelligent life.

 The probability of life evolving through random genetic variation is about the same as the probability of a hurricane blowing through a scrap yard assembling a working airplane.